Explore sustainable design and building practices by designing and building a scale model of a small home.

 Step 4: Example Floor Plans

 Look at all the following floor plans below that have passive solar principles and designed by real architects.
 In your composition book (or paper), quickly sketch the floor plan of each of the plans listed below, labeling all rooms and their dimensions, if they have them.
 Note!
 You are copying someone else’s design, not creating your own at this point.
 You are studying how rooms are organized and why.

 Be neat, but quick.
 Put the title, “Example Plan” in large letters at the top each page.
 Study the plan carefully.
 (3 total) In 2 to 5 sentences, written right next to your sketches in your composition book, summarize any observations you have about how ‘space’ is organized and used in an efficient way.
 (15 pts per sketch / 1 period)

 Goal?
 To study/observe how architects use space.
 These homes are super efficient with their use of space.
 Notice the dimensions of the rooms.
 Observe the lack of walls and hallways.
 See where bathrooms are placed and where washer and dryers are located.
 Note the number of and the placement of closets.

 |Pearlson: River Road Project||NEST: Florence Street||Lanefab: Two Birds|

-- For each of the two floor plans you sketched above, draw in ‘flow’ lines (different color, if you can) for the movements listed below.
+- For each of the three floor plans you sketched above, draw in ‘flow’ lines (different color, if you can) for the movements listed below.
 So….when you’re done, you should have 5 separate lines on each of the two floor plan sketches.

 - Going from the kitchen to the living room

 - Going from the main bedroom to the bathroom

-- Going from the kitchen to where laundry is done
+- Going from the bathroom to where laundry is done

 - Going from a ‘closet’ where a vacuum cleaner would be kept